Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Castform.md

 ---
 Ability1: Forecast
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME351.png
+BookShinyImageName: HOME351_s.png
 BoxSprite: SRD-BoxSprite-castform.png
+DexCategory: Weather Pokemon
+DexDescription: This Pokemon reacts to the weather by changing its type and looks.
+  It can also change the weather at will.
+When there is a drought, farmers lure them with small hanging dolls to ask them for rain.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'Yes'
+Height:
+  Deimeters: 3
+  Feet: 1.0
+  Meters: 0.3
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-castform.png
 Learnset: '[[SRD-Castform-Learnset]]'
 Legendary: 'No'
 Name: Castform
 Number: 351
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: Amorphous
 Sprite: castform.png
 Type1: Normal
 Type2: ''
+Weight:
+  Hectograms: 8
+  Kilograms: 0.8
+  Pounds: 1.8
 ---

 #PokeroleSRD/Pokedex